autonomousapps/Cappuccino/README.md

 That's it! (mostly)

+## Automatically disable and re-enable system animations
-## For automatic disabling and re-enabling system animations, there are (unfortunately) several steps to follow at this time.
+For automatic disabling and re-enabling system animations, there are (unfortunately) several steps to follow at this time.
 In summary, they are:
  1. Create or modify a `[FlavorName]debug/AndroidManifest.xml`, as below
  2. Modify your app's `build.gradle` file, as below
  3. Add [this file](https://github.com/metova/Cappuccino/blob/master/cappuccino-sample/gradle/grant-animations-permission.gradle) to a (probably new) directory `app/gradle`